sanjsingh07/Domi-chain/docs/src/running-validator/restart-cluster.md

 >
 > Steps:
 >
-> 1. Install the v1.1.12 release: https://github.com/solana-labs/solana/releases/tag/v1.1.12
+> 1. Install the v1.1.12 release: https://github.com/analog-labs/solana/releases/tag/v1.1.12
 > 2. a.
 Preferred method, start from your local ledger with:
 >
 > ```bash
-> solana-validator
+> analog-validator
 >   --wait-for-supermajority SLOT_X     # <-- NEW!
 IMPORTANT!
 REMOVE AFTER THIS RESTART
 >   --expected-bank-hash NEW_BANK_HASH  # <-- NEW!
 IMPORTANT!
 REMOVE AFTER THIS RESTART
 >   --hard-fork SLOT_X                  # <-- NEW!
 IMPORTANT!
 REMOVE AFTER THIS RESTART